f3mshep/f3mshep.github.io/_posts/2017-11-18-your_first_heroku_deployment.markdown

 This will start a session with the default account.

 The following command will start an interactive process to create a new account.
-Enter the account name you use to log onto your computer, and give it superuser access.

 `createuser --interactive`

+When prompted, enter the account name you use to log onto your computer, and hit the 'y' key to give the new role super user access.

 Done with Postgres configuration!
 Give yourself a high five.